doctrine-extensions/DoctrineExtensions/README.markdown

-# Some Doctrine 2 Extensions
+# Doctrine 2 behavioral extensions

 This package contains extensions for Doctrine 2 that hook into the facilities of Doctrine and offer new functionality or tools to use Doctrine 2 more efficently.
 This package contains mostly